-[A] class action should not be certified unless substantial benefits accrue both to litigants and the courts. . ..
-(Basurco v.
+"[A] class action should not be certified unless substantial benefits accrue both to litigants and the courts. . . . " (Basurco v.
 21st Century Ins.
 (2003) 108 Cal.App.4th 110, 120, internal quotation marks omitted.)
 The question is whether a class action would be superior to individual lawsuits.
 (Ibid.)
-Thus, even if questions of law or fact predominate, the lack of superiority provides an alternative ground to deny class certification.
+"Thus, even if questions of law or fact predominate, the lack of superiority provides an alternative ground to deny class certification."
 (Ibid.)
-Generally, a class action is proper where it provides small claimants with a method of obtaining redress and when numerous parties suffer injury of insufficient size to warrant individual action.
-(Id. at pp. 120 121, internal quotation marks omitted.)
+Generally, "a class action is proper where it provides small claimants with a method of obtaining redress and when numerous parties suffer injury of insufficient size to warrant individual action."
+(Id. at pp. 120-121, internal quotation marks omitted.)

-Here, there are an estimated 97 class members.
-It would be inefficient for the Court to hear and decide the same issues separately and repeatedly for each class member.
+hear and decide the same issues separately and repeatedly for each class member.
 Further, it would be cost prohibitive for each class member to file suit individually, as each member would have the potential for little to no monetary recovery.
 It is clear that a class action provides substantial benefits to both the litigants and the Court in this case.